top of page

 What Is Initial Funding and Why It Matters

-Initial funding is the capital you use to get your business off the ground — from product development and operations to marketing and team hiring.
+Initial funding is the money you use to get your business off the ground — from validating your idea and building your first product, to hiring help and acquiring your first customers.

 • Personal savings